-Judy Minot plays piano, accordion (piano and diatonic), and violin in a range of styles from jazz to Celtic and contra.
+Judy Minot plays piano, accordion (piano and diatonic), and fiddle in a range of styles from jazz to Celtic, Québécois and contra.
 Current groups include:

 Kestrel - English country dances.